ChimeraOS/chimeraos/README.md

  - easily add additional software, like emulators and keep them up to date
  - fixes some issues with Proton that SteamOS exhibits, including mouse based games being unplayable
  - easy access to the latest graphics drivers
- - out of the box installation of a modified SteamOS compositor which fixes for many Linux native games, including Dead Cells
+ - out of the box installation of a modified SteamOS compositor which fixes some Linux native games, including Dead Cells

 ### Some downsides compared to SteamOS:
  - there is some loss of compatibility for games; it is a trade off, same games work on SteamOS, but not on gamerOS, and vice versa